-An electronic health information exchange (HIE) is an internet-based, health information exchange.
-Health care providers and health insurers share and use your information for treatment and payment purposes.
 Participating health care providers and health insurers can see certain health, demographic and payment information (your “health information”) in each other’s records.
-They can use this information for treatment and payment purposes.
-For example, using a HIE:

-- Your participating doctors can quickly find certain health information about you, such as your lab and x-ray results, from other participating providers who have treated you in the past.
+- Your doctors can quickly find health information about you, such as your lab and x-ray results, from other participating providers who have treated you in the past.

-- Your participating doctors, hospital or pharmacy can quickly verify your insurance coverage by checking your enrollment status with participating health insurers.
+- Your doctor, hospital or pharmacy can quickly verify your insurance coverage.

-- Your participating health insurer can electronically obtain health information needed to process your claim from the records of participating providers.
+- Your participating health insurer can electronically obtain health information needed to process your claim.